elipapa/markdown-cv/index.md

 ### Experience
 2020 - current
-  -Bioinformatics Scientist
+  - Bioinformatics Scientist
-  -**Scion** (New Zealand Forest Research Institute)
+  - **Scion** (New Zealand Forest Research Institute)
   - Comparative genomics of Phytophthora agathidicida to identify structural and copy number variants and determine ploidy
   - Microbial community analysis of Pine needles using amplicon sequencing and multivariate statistics
   - Genome assembly and annotation of fungal and oomycete plant pathogens

+2017 - 2019
+  - Postdoctoral Researcher
-2017 - 2019: Postdoctoral Researcher, **Swedish University of Agricultural Sciences**
+  - **Swedish University of Agricultural Sciences**
   - Genome assembly, annotation and comparative genomics of the plant pathogen Phytophthora colocasiae
   - mRNA profiling from leaf tissue infected with Phytophthora colocasiae to identify genes responsible for pathogenesis
    - sRNA profiling of infected leaf tissue to identify diversity and function of sRNA in Phytophthora colocasiae

+2013 - 2017
-2013 - 2017: Postdoctoral Researcher, **Indian Institute of Chemical Biology**
+  - Postdoctoral Researcher, **Indian Institute of Chemical Biology**
   - Investigating the biodiversity of indigenous cyanobacteria using a comparative genomics approach
   - Whole genome sequencing and genome analysis of the endophytic yeast, Rhodotorula mucilaginosa, to understand its life cycle and association with endobacteria.

 ## Education